tobeva/tobeva.com/content/about/experience/simulations/_index.md

 FA-18's over a virtual Camp Pendleton in California.
 {{< /imgproc >}}

-My first project at MVRSimulation was to add a human animation system.
+My first project at MVRsimulation was to add a human animation system.
 Over time I worked on many aspects from graphics to networking to architecture.
 Beyond the product itself I developed a web-based performance monitoring and QA tool.
 We wrung out all the randomness from the scene generation so